xhd2015/xgo/README.md

 # Tools
 ## Test Explorer

-The `xgo e` sub command will open a test explorer UI in the browser, provide go developers an easy way to test and debug go code.
+The `xgo e` sub command will open a test explorer UI in the browser, provide an easy way to test and debug go code.

 With the test explorer, `xgo test` is used instead of `go test`, to enable mocking functionalities.